kyoto/slopegraph.js/README.markdown

 ## Usage

-    // Generate Slopegraph from the data in a <table>
+Generate Slopegraph from data in a \<table\>:

     graph = new SlopeGraph().fromTable($("#slopegraph table")).draw($("#slopegraph"))

-    // Generate Slopegraph from data passed in manually opts = {width: 400, height: 200, min: 100, max: 120};
+Generate Slopegraph from data passed in manually:

+    opts = {width: 400, height: 200, min: 100, max: 120};
     container = $("#slopegraph");
     graph = new Slopegraph(opts);